 Try using these tips to keep your work from home environment more ergonomic.
 These tips can help keep you feeling good when working in a new environment.
 Click here for tips on creating an ergonomics workstation.

-If you’re experiencing any aches or pains, schedule an appointment and be seen in-clinic or virtually through a secure online video chat.
+If you’re experiencing any aches or pains, schedule a free assessment and be seen in-clinic or virtually through a secure online video chat.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.